jacob-orellana/transit-simulator/INSTALL.md

     care; while you have the port open and the VM running, anyone on the same network will be able to see (and possibly plagiarize) your source code.

-11. To run the app, open on of the following URLs:
+11. To run the app, open one of the following URLs:

     *   <http://localhost/~cse/soft260_project/index.html> (from within your
         VM),